craftcms/commerce/docs/payment-gateways.md

 ];
 ```

+# Payment sources

+Commerce 2 supports storing payment sources for select gateways.
+Storing a payment source allows for a more streamlined shopping experience for your customers.

+The following first-party provided gateways support payment sources:

+- Stripe
+- PayPal REST
+- eWAY Rapid

 # CSRF Protection issues

 Craft CMS [supports CSRF protection](https://craftcms.com/support/csrf-protection) when turned on.
 Some gateways attempt to POST data back to Craft Commerce which they can't do without a valid token.
 If you wish to have CSRF protection enabled on your site and your gateway uses a POST request when communicating with Craft Commerce, you will need to disable CSRF protection for that request.